JRHB314/VBCS-Integration/JB-WIP.md

 leave other defaults<br>
 hit create database<br>
 open neo4j browser<br>
 Neo4j uses [Cypher](https://neo4j.com/developer/cypher-query-language/) to code.
-Read up on it if you want to know more.<br>
+Read up on it if you want to know more after this lab.<br>
 Here are some basic concepts:<br>
 -It's meant to resemble ascii art<br>
 -Nodes are surrounded by parantheses to resemble circles<br>